rjstanford/hello-oauth-shim/README.md

 </dependency>
 ```

+I've avoided bringing in any significant outside dependencies other than my own tiny HTTP utility library so you shouldn't experience any conflicts.
+It does expect to find the javax.servlet and javax.json APIs somewhere in your classpath.

+I am using the org.slf4j API for logging.
+If you don't configure it, no logging will occur and no errors will be thrown.
+If you'd like some log output, see http://slf4j.org/manual.html for the configuration details.

 To configure the servlet, you currently need to pass in a list of public-token/private-secret pairs (whever you want, but before they're used).
 I'll update it to support a helper class for more dynamic configration, but this actually works well for many projects.

 ```java